This Mattress Could be for You If:

 If it’s just the medium-firm feel that’s an issue, you do have the option to order the topper for an extra couple hundred bucks depending on the size.
 The latex layer does make it kinda difficult to move the mattress, so it’s a good idea to have someone on hand to help you unbox.

-You might be interested in: Birch Mattress Coupon Page
+You may be interested in: Birch Mattress Coupon Page

 Why 30 Day Break-In Period is a Good Thing